buh/NaturalLanguageEmbeddings/README.md

 # NaturalLanguageEmbeddings

-A Swift package for semantic text search using Apple's `NLContextualEmbedding` framework.
+A Swift package for semantic text search using Apple's `NLContextualEmbedding` from `NaturalLanguage` framework.
 Provides on-device, privacy-first text embeddings with optimized search algorithms for both small and large datasets.

 ## Features